 The specialty beverage industry is a multi-billion dollar business.
-Offering everything from bottled water to meal replacements, the promotional sales opportunities are seemingly endless.
+Offering everything from bottled water to meal replacements, the sales opportunities for branded caps are seemingly endless.

 Distributors use promotional products to encourage sales of their products in stores.
 Small coffee shops use them to instill pride in the community and inspire people to shop locally.

 In this series, we will provide you with extended knowledge of the specialty beverage industry as it relates to promotional products, as well as offer tips to help expand your cap sales into the market.

 You will learn how to reach out to common decision makers in various supply chains.
 You will also learn how to optimize sales among differing promotional product usage behaviors.

 Today, we’re looking at specialty drinks, next time we’ll cover adult beverages.

 Branded Caps for Tea Rooms and Coffee Shops